 So you’ve won the lottery, and want to get away from it all.
 You want privacy, sunshine, private beaches, and blue sea.
 Why not just buy a private island?
 It seems like the first thing the super-rich do.

 But believe it or not, you don’t have to be ultra-wealthy to afford one.
 Here are some beautiful private islands almost anyone can afford, but strangely enough, nobody has snapped them up.
+Also you can earn money laying on the beach.
+One of the ways is a playing casino games like slots from https://roligacasinon.se/slots/piggy-riches .
 Number 10, Poveglia There’s a very attractive island for sale in the Mediterranean, just off the coast of Italy, and only a gondola’s ride from the heart of the picturesque city of Venice.

 Split into three parts, its 72,000 square meters contains the ruins of a church, a hospital, an asylum and a 12th century bell tower that once belonged to the church of San Vitale demolished in 1806.
 It surely seems like a picturesque, albeit run-down, paradise, but there’s a down side.
 It’s also known as one of the most haunted places on earth.
 Its history tells a grim tale.
 In the Middle Ages it was used to house victims of the plague that swept through Europe.
 Thousands of infected people were taken there to die, their bodies dumped into mass graves.